bcnmy/documentation/docs/pages/smartAccountsV2/tutorials/utils/transferOwnership.md

 This tutorial provides insights into how to transfer the ownership of a smart account.

 :::caution
-Transfer Ownership is performed within the framework of either the [ECDSA Ownership Module](https://docs.biconomy.io/modules/ecdsa) or the [Multichain Validation Module](https://docs.biconomy.io/modules/multichain).
-If you are utilizing the [Session Key Manager](https://docs.biconomy.io/modules/sessions/sessionvalidationmodule), you will need to **recreate the smart account client with the new owner** (new signer).
+Transfer Ownership is performed within the framework of either the [ECDSA Ownership Module] or the [Multichain Validation Module].
+If you are utilizing the [Session Key Manager], you will need to **recreate the smart account client with the new owner** (new signer).
 This involves specifying the smart account address and recreating the session.
 :::